Research

 Working papers

-NBER Working paper: Timing Sustainable Engagement in Real Asset Investments
+NBER Working paper: Timing Sustainable Shareholder Proposals in Real Asset Investments

 With: Juan Palacios, Roberto Rigobon, Siqi Zheng